 7/31/2014 ~ “Stream of consciousness” best describes this letter dealing with a miracle, a horrible loss, the sensitivity of legislators to the needs of spotted owls, rather than Americans, and how this U.S.News & World Report editor restored my ability to sleep by listening to me, asking questions, and not judging.
 That last was very powerful.

-I’ve added blue headings to make it easier for you to find the parts of this letter you want to read.
+I’ve added blue headings to make it easier for you to find different parts of this letter.

 Santa Fe, New Mexico, 87505